3cn-ecn/nantralPlatform/docs/docs/dev/guides/rest-api.md

 ## How to create an API endpoint

-To show you how to create and use an API on Nantral Platform, here is a quick example with events.
+Let's see how to create an API endpoint with the example of events.

 ### The Model